Assets

 All movements appear in the history view automatically.
 Additional actions can be added to the history by choosing the "Action" button and selecting the appropriate event and date that correspond to this asset.

-Manage asset attachments
+Manage asset ownership

-Files can be attached to asset records by uploading on the "Attachments" tab of the asset details screen.
+Files and links can be attached to asset records on the "Files and links" tab of the asset details screen.
 This functionality is primarily used for records related to the asset, such as procurement history, bill of materials breakdown, or sales records.
+Learn more about files and links in Hardfin.

 Manage asset accounting details